Maze displays the prototype exactly as it appears in your Figma file, allowing testers to see any changes immediately.

 What happens if Maze detects a change in the Figma file?

-If a potentially breaking change is detected, Maze will automatically stop collecting new results.
+If a potential breaking change is detected, Maze will automatically stop collecting new results.

 Your testers won't be able to access the live maze, with the following error appearing when they launch the maze: